 Fighting in the Light Heavyweight Division he is confident and determined to achieve success at the highest levels of the sport.
 Charlie has chosen Isobar Compression to aid his recovery and travel. @mightyquinnbox1

 Jasmijn Muller - amateur cyclist/management consultant

 Known as Duracellbunnyonabike, Netherlands-born Jasmijn is a keen amateur cyclist preparing to break the 1,000-mile women's solo cycling record riding from Lands End to John O'Groats in September 2017.

 Jasmijn suffered from a DVT in early 2016 after a mix of training, travelling for work and dehydration.
 She is now proud to wear Isobar Compression for both recovery and travel to prevent future problems. @JasmijnMuller1

 Mark is a record-breaking long-distance cyclist, adventurer, broadcaster, documentary maker and author.
 He held the record for cycling round the world, completing his 18,297 miles in 2008, in 194 days 17 hours.
 In 2010 he cycled the Americas from Alaska, to Ushuaia, Southern Argentina, for a BBC TV series.

-In 2011 Beaumont rowed as part of a six-man team to row from Resolute Bay in the Nunavut Territory, Canada, to the North Magnetic Pole.
 On 21 May 2015 Mark broke the World Record for fastest solo ride for the length of Africa, riding from Cairo to Cape Town in 42 days and 8 hours.
-Mark's latest challenge is to cycle the world in 80 days and will be wearing Isobar Compression calf and arm sleeves while cycling, then compression socks for recovery. @MrMarkBeaumont
+The ultra-endurance athlete then set another record taking one third off the current Guinness World Record (123 days) for circumnavigating the globe, completing the challenge in just 78 days, 14 hours and 40 minutes wearing Isobar Compression calf and arm sleeves while cycling, then compression socks for recovery. @MrMarkBeaumont